-- a.
-Profit and management fees.
-Recipients may not earn and keep income resulting from an award - b.
-Costs above the amount authorized for the project. - c.
-Costs incurred after the award period of performance end date. - d.
-Costs not identified in the approved budget or approved budget revisions. - e.
-Costs of promotional items and memorabilia, including models, gifts, and souvenirs. - f.
-Compensation for injuries to persons or damage to property arising from project activities. - g.
+- 1. Profit and management fees.
+Recipients may not earn and keep income resulting from an award. - 2.
+Costs above the amount authorized for the project. - 3.
+Costs incurred after the award period of performance end date. - 4.
+Costs not identified in the approved budget or approved budget revisions. - 5.
+Costs of promotional items and memorabilia, including models, gifts, and souvenirs. - 6.
+Compensation for injuries to persons or damage to property arising from project activities. - 7.
 Meals: Meals may be charged to an award only if they are necessary for the performance of the project.
 For instance, meals (normally only lunch) that are a necessary part of the costs of meetings and conferences (i.e., required attendance and continuity of a meeting), the primary purpose of which is the dissemination of information, are allowable, as are costs of transportation, rental of facilities, speakers' fees, and other items incidental to such meetings or conferences.
 Note: Meals consumed while in official travel status do not fall in this category.
-They are considered to be per diem expenses and should be reimbursed in accordance with the organization's established travel policies subject to statutory limitations or in accordance with Federal travel policies. - h.
+They are considered to be per diem expenses and should be reimbursed in accordance with the organization's established travel policies subject to statutory limitations or in accordance with Federal travel policies. - 8.
 Costs normally charged as indirect costs may not be charged as direct costs without proper justification and agency approval.
 Proper justification includes documentation that the costs meet the criteria for allowability (see 2 CFR 200.403).
-Examples of such costs include rent, utilities, depreciation on buildings and equipment, the costs of operating and maintaining facilities, and general administration and general expenses, such as the salaries and expenses of executive officers, personnel administration, and accounting. - i.
+Examples of such costs include rent, utilities, depreciation on buildings and equipment, the costs of operating and maintaining facilities, and general administration and general expenses, such as the salaries and expenses of executive officers, personnel administration, and accounting. - 9.
 Salaries that are not commensurate with level of work: All costs must be reasonable to be allowable (2 CFR 200.403), and 2 CFR 200.404 defines a reasonable cost as one if, in its nature and amount, it does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost.
 Salaries determined not to be reasonable compared to the level of work will be unallowable.

-- j.
-Honoraria.
-Speaker fees are allowable. - k.
-Costs which lie outside the scope of the approved project and amendments thereto. - I. Entertainment costs, regardless of their apparent relationship to project objectives. - m.
-Consulting services performed by a Federal employee during official duty hours when such consulting services result in the payment of additional compensation to the employee; and - n.
-Renovation or refurbishment of facilities, the purchase or installation of fixed equipment in facilities, and the planning, repair, rehabilitation, acquisition, or construction of buildings or facilities.
+- 10. Honoraria.
+Speaker fees are allowable. - 11.
+Costs which lie outside the scope of the approved project and amendments thereto. - 12.
+Entertainment costs, regardless of their apparent relationship to project objectives. - 13.
+Consulting services performed by a Federal employee during official duty hours when such consulting services result in the payment of additional compensation to the employee; and - 14.
+Unless specifically allowed by the agency or program, renovation or refurbishment of facilities, the purchase or installation of fixed equipment in facilities, and the planning, repair, rehabilitation, acquisition, or construction of buildings or facilities.